Bennoo/codex/bennoo_doc/README.md

 - [Rust Fundamentals](./rust_fundamentals.md) – a crash course on the Rust language with emphasis on patterns used in this repo.
 - [Repository Overview](./repo_overview.md) – explains the layout of the repo and the purpose of each crate or package.
 - [Development Workflow](./development_workflow.md) – how to build, test, format, and submit changes.
+- [Running the CLI Locally](./run_cli_locally.md) – steps to build and launch the Rust CLI from source.
 - [Troubleshooting & Issue Handling](./troubleshooting.md) – tips for diagnosing problems and responding to user bug reports.

 Each guide assumes minimal prior knowledge.
 After reading through them you should be able to: